-A Third Circuit panel of Judges held that a product liability lawsuit may continue against the global giant Amazon.
-Over the past couple of years, Amazon has faced product liability lawsuits and has been successful in arguing that they are not liable for product liability actions stemming from sales of their third-party sellers.
-While most product liability claims are typically determined by state law, Amazon’s safe haven with regards to product liability claims is now under fire in several states.
+A Third Circuit panel of Judges held that a products liability lawsuit may continue against the global giant Amazon.
+Over the past couple of years, Amazon has faced products liability lawsuits and has been successful in arguing that they are not liable for products liability actions stemming from sales of their third-party sellers.
+While most products liability claims are typically determined by state law, Amazon’s safe haven with regards to products liability claims is now under fire in several states.

 Most recently, the Third Circuit Court of Appeals held that a Pennsylvania lawsuit may continue against the company under a theory of strict products liability for defective goods that cause injury or damage.
 The case of Oberdorf v.
-Amazon was commenced after a consumer purchased a dog leash on amazon which recoiled back and struck the consumer in the face causing her to become completely blind in her left eye.
-Her claims were initially dismissed by the United States federal district court on summary judgment finding that the third-party merchant, rather than Amazon, was strictly liable seller under Pennsylvania law.
+Amazon was commenced after a consumer purchased a dog leash on Amazon which recoiled back and struck the consumer in the face, causing her to become completely blind in her left eye.
+Her claims were initially dismissed by the United States federal district court on summary judgment, finding that the third-party merchant, rather than Amazon, was the strictly liable seller under Pennsylvania law.

 Before the commencement of the suit, the Plaintiff in Oberdorf discovered that the third-party seller which they purchased the dog leash from was no longer active.
-Instead, the plaintiff brought suit against Amazon under the theory of strict products liability.
-On review, the Circuit Court applied a Pennsylvania four factor test which is used to determine whether an actor is a “seller” for the purposes of product liability.
+Instead, the Plaintiff brought suit against Amazon under the theory of strict products liability.
+On review, the Circuit Court applied a Pennsylvania four-factor test, which is used to determine whether an actor is a “seller” for the purposes of products liability.
 After a substantial review of each factor, the Circuit Court found that Amazon was considered a seller under Pennsylvania law.

-While the Third Circuit’s Court primarily relied on Pennsylvania law in holding that Amazon may be subject to a strict products liability claim, the decision may be persuasive towards an analysis in another jurisdiction.
-While Amazon has routinely dodged product liability claims in the past, this case may signal the door opening for other similar cases.
+While the Third Circuit Court primarily relied on Pennsylvania law in holding that Amazon may be subject to a strict products liability claim, the decision may be persuasive towards an analysis in another jurisdiction.
+While Amazon has routinely dodged products liability claims in the past, this case may signal the door opening for other similar cases.